 The teachings of the early apostles consist of what the Lord Jesus Himself taught them while He was physically present with them and also what the Lord Jesus through the Holy Spirit taught and revealed to them after His ascension (John 16:12-14, 1 John 1:1-5).

-All that the Lord Jesus taught His disciples in person and through the Holy Spirit was compiled together and presented to us in the Bible as the New Testament.
+All that the Lord Jesus taught His disciples in person and through the Holy Spirit was compiled together and presented to us in the New Testament.

 Therefore, any view or teaching that does not conform wholly to that of the New Testament is not of Christ.
-It is heretical, false, human or demonic doctrine.
+It is a false, human or demonic doctrine!

 It is very important for you to understand that the doctrine of Christ is not progressive; there is nothing to add, modify or remove from it.
 It is perfect, complete and once for all delivered to the early apostles of Christ and passed down in the Church.